-- 2.4 The M55 (Junction 4) to Heyhouses Link Road has planning permission as part of the development of 1,150 homes at Queensway, St Annes.
-This Link Road, which will be identified on the Policies Map that will accompany the Publication version of the Local Plan, will improve access to and from junction 4 of the M55 from St Annes, accommodate the additional traffic generated by the Queensway development (site HSS1) and improve access to the Royal Lytham and St Annes Golf Club.
+- 2.4 The M55 to Heyhouses Link Road has planning permission as part of the development of 1,150 homes at Queensway, St Annes.
+This Link Road is identified on the Policies Map which accompanies the Publication version of the Local Plan, will improve access to and from Junction 4 of the M55 from St Annes, accommodate the additional traffic generated by the Queensway development (site HSS1) and improve access to the Royal Lytham and St Annes Golf Club.
 The northern section of the road, just south of Junction 4 (M55), has been constructed as part of a retail development and a section to the south has also been completed.
-The estimated cost of the Link Road is £21 million, which will be funded with LGF support.
-(LCC Environment Commissioning Plan for Fylde 2015 16, May 2015).
-An east-west road will also be provided as part of the Queensway development in order to provide access to the housing scheme. - 2.5 The new link road will provide a direct route between the M55 at junction 4 and the A583 Preston New Road to the B5261 Blackpool Road in St Annes.
-It will give better access to development sites, including Whitehills and Blackpool Airport, to new housing at Heyhouses and for tourism.
+The estimated cost of the Link Road is £16.84 million, which will be funded through Highways England's Growth and Housing Fund.
+An east-west road will also be provided as part of the Queensway development in order to provide access to the housing scheme. - 2.5 The new link road will provide a direct route between the M55 at Junction 4 and the A583 Preston New Road to the B5261 Blackpool Road in St Annes.
+It will give better access to development sites, including Whitehills and Blackpool Airport Enterprise Zone, to new housing at Heyhouses and for tourism.
+Development of the M55 (Junction 4) to Heyhouses Link Road is required to overcome existing congestion between Junction 4 of the M55 and St Annes and to accommodate the residential development identified for the Lytham and St Annes Strategic Location for Development.
 The scheme will also provide some congestion relief and allow Wild Lane to be used as a sustainable transport link by pedestrians, cyclists and equestrians.